joel-grant/prometheus-grafana-helm/README.md

 ### What Gets Installed

-When you deploy this chart, you get a complete monitoring stack:
+Deploying this chart gives the following monitoring stack:

 **Core Components (from kube-prometheus-stack):**
 - **Prometheus Server** - Metrics collection and storage with 30-day retention